angular-architects/ngrx-toolkit/README.md

 ## Redux Connector for the NgRx Signal Store `createReduxState()`

-The Redux Connector turns any `signalStore()` into a Gobal State Management Slice following the Redux pattern.
+The Redux Connector turns any `signalStore()` into a Global State Management Slice following the Redux pattern.

 It supports: